Lilly makes $8 billion bet on drugs for rare cancers with Loxo Oncology buy

 These patients, with more than 17 different types of advanced cancer but all with the same genetic mutation, had run out of other treatment options.
 Yet some 80 percent who received Loxo’s first drug, a pill called larotrectinib, experienced dramatic, often long-term improvement.

-The Connecticut-based company won U.S. approval in November for the treatment under the brand name Vitrakvi, which is sold in partnership with Bayer AG (BAYGn.DE).
+The Connecticut-based company won U.S. approval in November for the treatment under the brand name Vitrakvi, which is sold in partnership with Bayer AG.
 Lilly said it “very much” wants to continue the agreement with Bayer, which sells Vitrakvi outside the United States and shares U.S. commercial costs and profits with Loxo.

 Loxo is also developing LOXO-292 targeting a different rare gene mutation, and analysts have forecast eventual annual sales of over $1 billion.
 Lilly would gain full control of that drug as it is not part of Loxo’s Bayer collaboration.